mnieber/skandha/README.md

 Despite having a lot of good libraries, programmers are still reimplementing the same solutions over and over.
 The reason is that not every solution can be captured in a library.
 When there are cross-cutting concerns (aka aspects, as in aspect oriented programming), then out-of-the-box solutions often do not fit well enough.
-This is especially true when the programmer is asked to work with data-structures that are to tightly coupled to a particular framework (for example: Qt).
+This is especially true when the programmer is asked to work with data-structures from a particular framework (for example: Qt).

-Skandha proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, without being forced to use particular data structures everywhere.
-It let's the programmer map their custom data-structures on a set of minimal interfaces (called facets) and set up policies that determine how they interact.
-When these interfaces are truly minimal, they can be generic, which leads to better code reuse.
+Skandha proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, while allowing them to use their own data-structures.
+This is achieved by mapping the user's data-structures onto a set of minimal interfaces called facets.
+These facets perform tasks by interacting via so-called policies.
+By keeping facets minimal, they can be generic, which leads to better code reuse.

 ## Links